-The 300-page report says Trump placed his personal and political interests above the country’s national interests and sought to undermine U.S. democracy and endanger national security.
+The 300-page report says that Trump placed his personal and political interests above the country’s national interests and sought to undermine U.S. democracy and endanger national security.

-U.S. Rep. Virginia Foxx, R-5th, said in a statement she hadn’t completed her review of the report.
+U.S. Rep. Virginia Foxx, R-5th, said in a statement that she hadn’t completed her review of the report.

 “It is no surprise that the Democratic-led House Intelligence Committee continues to attempt to smear the President and overturn the will of the electorate,” Foxx said.
 “The ‘conclusions’ of this report were written at the beginning of this process and a written report does not change the fact that this has been an unprecedented, unfair process from the beginning.